What Is Patchwork Plagiarism?

-Patchwork plagiarism is when a writer mixes and matches information from various sources without properly citing each source.
+Patchwork plagiarism is when a writer copies information from other writers and rearranges it without properly citing each source.
 It's also known as mosaic plagiarism.

 Patchwork plagiarism is not as straightforward as complete plagiarism, which involves stealing an entire document.
 It can include direct plagiarism, or copying whole paragraphs, sentences, or phrases.

 However, it’s a bit more insidious because the writer often creates a harlequin composition that includes their own writing style as well.

 Of all the diverse forms of plagiarism, patchwork plagiarism can be one of the easiest to commit and one of the hardest to spot.
 Once you know what you're looking for, however, you'll be able to avoid it completely.

 There’s more than one way to commit patchwork plagiarism.
 Let's take a look at three of the ways in which this could occur.